Praying the Keeills Week 2023

 Praying the Keeills - on the Isle of Man

-The programme for 2023 is now available to download through this link: 2023 Praying the Keeills leaflet
+To see our programme for 2024 please download it through this link: 2024 Praying the Keeills leaflet .

 Bannaghtyn/Blessings